Buy MIAT Flights

 MIAT Mongolian Airlines have codeshare agreements with Hong Kong airline, Cathay Pacific.
 This partnership allows MIAT to place OM code on Cathay Pacific flights between Hong Kong and Perth, Melbourne, Sydney and Brisbane, Australia and Singapore.
 On other hand, Cathay Pacific will place CX code on MIAT Mongolian Airlines operated flights between Ulaanbaatar and Hong Kong.

-MIAT allows its passengers 2 pieces of carry-on baggage for Business Class with a total weight of 10 kg and 1 piece for Economy with a total weight of 5 kg.
+MIAT allows its passengers two pieces of carry-on baggage for Business Class with a total weight of 10 kg and one piece for Economy with a total weight of 5 kg.

 5th January 2018